helloimfrei/VisTheSpire/README.md

 Give it a try here: [helloimfrei.shinyapps.io/VisTheSpire](url)

 Upload a zipped 'runs' folder of your save data, and the app handles the rest.

-Planned features include a variety of useful visualiztions to analyze what makes your runs suck or succeed.
+Planned features include a variety of useful visualiztions to analyze why Gremlin Nob turns you into a fine paste every run.

 Get started:
 1. Navigate to your game directory (open Steam > right click Slay The Spire in your library > Manage > Browse local files)